 In order to reduce the risk of coronary heart disease, you might need to make important lifestyle changes.
 For example, everyone should take part in regular exercise and eat a balanced diet.
 Those who smoke should stop smoking as soon as possible.
 There are also several types of medication or surgery options to help treat CHD.

 The knock-on effects of CHD can appear out of nowhere and can be fatal.
 If you have a Personal Alarm, you can raise the alarm as soon as you feel any chest pain, and help will be on its way within seconds.
 Remember, a Fall Detector Pendant will detect a sudden fall and automatically raise an alarm for you.
 Having this technology can make a huge difference should you suffer from a heart attack.
-We also offer a GPS alarm, which allows you to call for help both in your home and on the go.

 Deep vein thrombosis is a blood clot in your deep veins, most commonly in one of your legs.
 This medical condition is most common in people over the age of 40, and can also lead to further complications, including pulmonary embolism.